UjjwalKandel2000/challenge-card-game-Ujjwal-Kandel/README.md

 # Usage

-the game run *main.py* in your command line.

 # Timeline
 *October 2021*

 Time limit: 3 days

-This is the first OOP project within the [Becode.org AI Bootcamp](https://becode.org/learn/ai-bootcamp/) to test our understanding of the OOP concept in Python (approx. 3 weeks from the start of the program).
-The full duration of the program is 7 months.
+This is the first project where I apply my current knowledge of OOP concepts into this project.

 # Personal situation

-I am currently participating in the [Becode.org AI Bootcamp](https://becode.org/learn/ai-bootcamp/) to dive into the world of Data Science.
-I know the OOP concept of Java and C++ aswell so understanding the logic was simple for me but I still make some syntax errors because I unintentionally continue to work with the class structure of Java, but I am able to distinguish it over time and practice
+I am learning at becode AI bootcamp so i can dive into the world of Data Science.
+My experience with this project: I know the OOP concept of Java and C++ aswell so understanding the logic was simple for me but I still make some syntax errors because I unintentionally continue to work with the class structure of Java, but I am able to distinguish it over time and practice